 A vision this bold needed an ambitious platform to make it possible.
 Our team worked closely with Roon to determine the right architecture and infrastructure for the product, which we then developed.

-To begin, our team reviewed prior research, requirements, and company IP that Roon generated while brainstorming the hypothesis they wanted to test.
+Working as a joint team, we discussed approaches that would serve the project best, reviewing prior research, requirements, and company IP that Roon generated while brainstorming the hypothesis they wanted to test.
 It was clear their team thought deeply about the product interactions and growth strategies that would resonate best with the community.

 An important area of debate was how the site would interact with search engines and handle organic vs. paid traffic.
 Understanding what sections we wanted indexed and discovered vs. what sections should be behind authentication was key to making technical decisions and structuring the layout of the product.